the-dataface/figma2html/README.md

 - Turn on `Include Google Fonts` to include a Google Fonts tag for included Google Fonts in the outputted HTML.

 **Variable Text**
 You can include variable text within your exportable frames.
 To do so, you need a text node on the current page named variables.
 Click the button in the plugin dialog to generate an example node.
-The text node should contain an array of JSON objects like:
+The text node should contain a JSON object with key/value pairs like this:
 ```
-[
 {
-    "key": "hed",
-    "value": "This is a headline"
+    "hed": "This is a headline"
 }
-]
 ```
-Based on the above example, the plugin will ok for any strings in your exportable frames that match the key, wrapped in curly brackets (i.e. `{{hed}}`), and replace with the `value`.
+Based on the above example, the plugin will ok for any strings in your exportable frames that match the key, wrapped in curly brackets (i.e. `{{hed}}`), and replace it with the `value`.

 Note that it does not replace the text in your artwork, just in the exported html.